 It was the 1980s before Irish whiskey emerged from its downward spiral.
 By then, only three distilleries remained.

-If Irish whiskey’s fall from grace in the 20th was staggering, however, its revival over the last 40 years has been equally mind-boggling.
+If Irish whiskey’s fall from grace in the 20th century was staggering, however, its revival over the past few decades has been equally mind-boggling.

 The number of distilleries on the Emerald Isle has sprouted exponentially to 35 in less than four decades.
 The number of cases produced on the island has also increased from a nadir of 200,000 crates per year in the 1980s to roughly 12 million now.

 *Originally published in 2020.